schmiedc/cellDisplacement_DZNE/README.md

 ## Scripts & accepted datasets

-Included in the package are the scripts for the workflow as well as test files.
+Included in the package are the scripts for the workflow.
+Test files will be published on Zenodo.

 ### cell-remodeling_nuclear-marker.ijm